 Our aim is to raise awareness of the different emotional, physical, and mental issues that can be experienced when breastfeeding.
 From mama-centred challenges like depression and breastfeeding aversion to nipple pain and mastitis, we look at it all!
 We also look at child-specific issues like tongue-tie, allergies, and reflux and how these can impact on how we breastfeed.
 No breastfeeding journey is without its obstacles, but having the right information can make all the difference.

-Join us for a special live stream to address a very common but preventable problem 8211 sore nipples when breastfeeding During the live stream Ruth
+Join us for a special live stream to address a very common but preventable problem – sore nipples when breastfeeding.
+During the live stream Ruth

-The World Health Organization WHO and the United Nations Children 8217 s Fund UNICEF are hosting the first Global Congress on the implementation of the
+The World Health Organization (WHO) and the United Nations Children’s Fund (UNICEF) are hosting the first Global Congress on the implementation of the International Code

-We hear all the time how new mothers felt forced into giving up breastfeeding due to pain and unresolved feeding issues It s always heartbreaking
+We hear all the time how new mothers felt forced into giving up breastfeeding due to pain and unresolved feeding issues.
+It’s always heartbreaking to

-vc row vc column vc column text I 8217 d like to mark Scottish Breastfeeding Week by highlighting the inequalities in Scotland Important data
+I’d like to mark Scottish Breastfeeding Week by highlighting the inequalities in Scotland.
+Important data has continued to be gathered and colleagues on the Scottish

-By Angela Priestley Entrepreneur Anna Fuller recently described the acronym of FWP that she said has become well known in female founder circles It stands
+By Angela Priestley Entrepreneur Anna Fuller recently described the acronym of ‘FWP’ that she said has become well-known in female founder circles.
+It stands for

 Discover how Nourish can transform your workplace into a breastfeeding-friendly environment.